Alaska01/Lint_Alpha/README.md

 $ cd ..
 - Run the command rspec in the root directory.
 $ rspec
-- You may also want to watch the begenning part of the video for a graphical demonstration of running the test on rspec and testing codes.
-[Video Link Here](https://www.devdungeon.com/content/colorize-ruby-terminal-output)
+- You may also want to watch the video for a graphical demonstration of the above explanation.
+[Video Link Here](https://www.loom.com/share/7207996f411541858e7a26ef5efe2975)

 ## Author